AADITYAPRABALCHAWLA/Git-Commands-for-Begineers/README.md

 To set the basic configurations on github like your name and email.

-3.git config –-global user.name “Ashish Madaan”
+3.git config –-global user.name
 Sets configuration values for your user name on git.

-4.git config –-global user.email ashishmadaan6@gmail.com
+4.git config –-global user.email
 Sets configuration values for your user email on git.